uf2020/ccxt/Manual.md

 - `TimeoutError`: The name literally says it all.
 This exception is raised when connection with the exchange market fails or data is not fully received in a specified amount of time.
 This is controlled by the `market.timeout / market['timeout'] / $market->timeout` option.
 - `AuthenticationError`: Raised when a market requires one of the API credentials that you've missed to specify.
 Most of the time you need `market.apiKey` and `market.secret`, some times you also need `market.uid` and/or `market.password`.
 - `NotAvailableError`: Generic class for exchange accessibility.
-- `MarketNotAvailableError`: The ccxt library throws this if it detects any of the following keywords anywhere in response:
+- `MarketNotAvailableError`: The ccxt library throws this if it detects any of the following keywords in response:
     - `offline`
     - `unavailable`
     - `busy`